 It all starts with Rosh HaShanah.
-Traditionally translates as the New Year, it literally means the Head of the Year.
+Traditionally translated as the New Year, it literally means the Head of the Year.
 The word shanah has the same letters as the word shinui — “change.”
 As Aristotle famously wrote, time is change.
-The sages of Kabbalah agree—time in its essence is change.
-Thus, Rosh HaShanah can be translated as the Head of Time, or Beginning of Time (since a related Hebrew word, reshit means “beginning”).
+The sages of Kabbalah agree—time, in its essence, is change.
+Thus, Rosh HaShanah can be translated as the Head of Time, or the Beginning of Time (since a related Hebrew word, reshit means the “beginning”).
 Indeed, it is all about time.
-Rosh HaShanah has three main themes—Zichronot (remembrances), Shofrot (Sounds of the Shofar), and Kabalat Ol Malchut Shamayim (acceptance of the yoke of the Heavenly Kingdom).
-It occurred to me this year, that these three themes represent respectively past, present, and future: remembrances relate to the past; one can only hear the sounds of the shofar in the present; and acceptance of the yoke of the Heavenly Kingdom is done for the future.
+Rosh HaShanah has three main themes—Zichronot (remembrances), Shofrot (Sounds of the Shofar), and Malchiot or Kabalat Ol Malchut Shamayim (acceptance of the yoke of the Heavenly Kingdom).
+It occurred to me, that these three themes represent respectively past, present, and future: remembrances relate to the past; one can only hear the sounds of the shofar in the present; and acceptance of the yoke of the Heavenly Kingdom is done for the future.
 Thus, from this point of view, Rosh HaShanah brings together past, present, and future.

 Rosh HaShanah is followed by Aseret Yemei Teshuvah—Ten Days of Repentance—the days between Rosh HaShanah and Yom Kippur.
 Teshuvah-penitence, which is the main mitzvah (precept) of the Ten Days of Repentance, also has three themes: charota—regret for the past (past), vidui—confession (present), and kabalat l’osid—resolution for the future (future).
 Once again, we are bringing together past, present, and future.

-The Kabbalah teaches that the four days between Yom Kippur and Sukkot correspond to the four letters of Tetragrammaton, YHWH.
+The Kabbalah teaches that the four days between Yom Kippur and Sukkot correspond to the four letters of Tetragrammaton, YHWH (or YHVH).
 As the Sages teach, this Name means Hayah (He was), Hoveh (He is), and Yihieh (He will be).
 Once again, this period brings together past, present and future.

 The holiday of Sukkot concludes with Simchat Torah.
 On this Holiday we do three things: we finish the annual cycle of reading the Torah, by reading its last portion, Vezot HaBrachah (this is related to the past year); we start the new annual cycle of reading the Torah, by reading its first portion, Bereshit (this relates to the coming year—the future); and we dance with Torah scrolls—one can only dance in the present.
 Once again, this Festival brings together past, present, and future.